IEC 60601 Medical Electrical Equipment Classification: FAQs

-What are the classifications for Protection Against Electric Shock? –There are two classifications that fall under sub-clause 6.2 of the standard: 1) the power source, and 2) applied parts.
-Power sources can be an external power source, and is either classified as a class I or class II ME EQUIPMENT or an internal power source, which is classified as INTERNALLY POWERED MEDICAL EQUIPMENT.
+What are the classifications for Protection Against Electric Shock? –Two classifications fall under sub-clause 6.2 of the standard: 1) the power source, and 2) applied parts.
+Power sources can be an external power source and is either classified as a class I or class II ME EQUIPMENT or an internal power source, which is classified as INTERNALLY POWERED MEDICAL EQUIPMENT.

-Power Sources – External Class I, External Class II or Internal – Class I provides its protection against electric shock by having an additional safety ground (known as PROTECTIVELY EARTHED) that is connected to the internal and/or external conductive parts (metal) of the power source.
-Class II provides its protection against electric shock by having an additional layer of insulation beyond that of BASIC INSULATION (a single layer of insulation), and is provided either by DOUBLE INSULATION (two layers of insulation) or by REINFORCED INSULATION (the same as DOUBLE INSULATION, but as one insulation system that is twice as thick, typically).
-An internal power source is typically a battery.
+Power Sources – External Class I, External Class II, or Internal – Class I provides its protection against electric shock by having an additional safety ground (known as PROTECTIVELY EARTHED) that is connected to the internal and/or external conductive parts (metal) of the power source.
+Class II provides its protection against electric shock by having an additional layer of insulation beyond that of BASIC INSULATION (a single layer of insulation) and is provided either by DOUBLE INSULATION (two layers of insulation) or by REINFORCED INSULATION (the same as for DOUBLE INSULATION, but as one insulation system that is twice as thick, typically).
+An internal power source is usually a battery.

 Applied Parts – B, BF, CF (also defibrillation-proof) – The second classification for protection against electric shock is for APPLIED PARTS.
 APPLIED PARTS are classified in one of six ways, and a product can have more than one type of APPLIED PARTS.
-The classifications for applied parts are type B, BF or CF. Each of these 3 classifications can be DEFIBRILLATION-PROOF APPLIED PARTS for a total of 6 classifications.
-There are 6 separate symbols for these APPLIED PARTS, and they are noted in the table below, which comes from Table D.1 of Annex D of the standard.
+The classifications for applied parts are type B, BF, or CF. Each of these three classifications can be DEFIBRILLATION-PROOF APPLIED PARTS for a total of 6 classifications.
+There are six separate symbols for these APPLIED PARTS, and they are noted in the table below, which comes from Table D.1 of Annex D of the standard.

-What are the classifications for protection against harmful ingress of water or particulate matter? – There are a wide variety of these classifications (per sub-clause 6.3 of IEC 60601-1) and they are based on the standard IEC 60529 (http://bit.ly/IEC60529) titled “Degrees of protection provided by enclosures (IP Code)”.
+What are the classifications for protection against harmful ingress of water or particulate matter? – There is a wide variety of these classifications (per sub-clause 6.3 of IEC 60601-1), and they are based on the standard IEC 60529 (http://bit.ly/IEC60529) titled “Degrees of protection provided by enclosures (IP Code).”
 The IP Codes range from IP00 to IP68, which means respectively no protection against contact and ingress of objects along with not being protected against liquid ingress (IP00) to No ingress of dust; complete protection against contact along with protected against the effects of continuous immersion in water (IP68).
-Table D.3, 2nd row (copied below), in the IEC 60601-1 standard details all the classifications in a short summary list.
+Table D.3, 2nd row (copied below), in the IEC 60601-1 standard details all the classifications in a summary list.

-Why do we have classification for the suitability in an oxygen rich environment? – The RISK of fire in an OXYGEN RICH ENVIRONMENT is considered to exist when a source of ignition is in contact with ignitable material (i.e., flammable materials) and there is no barrier (i.e., a solid enclosure) to prevent the spread of fire.
+Why do we have a classification for suitability in an oxygen-rich environment? – The RISK of fire in an OXYGEN RICH ENVIRONMENT is considered to exist when a source of ignition is in contact with ignitable material (i.e., flammable materials) and there is no barrier (i.e., a solid enclosure) to prevent the spread of fire.

 What are the classifications for modes of operation? – There are two modes of operation described in IEC 60601-1, edition 3.1: 1) CONTINUOUS OPERATION, and 2) non-CONTINUOUS OPERATIONS.
-When a device is classified as non-CONTINUOUS OPERATION there is some type of duty cycle involved so the device is rated properly.
+When a device is classified as non-CONTINUOUS OPERATION, there is some type of duty cycle involved, so the device is rated properly.
 A duty cycle means the device is rated to be on for a certain period of time and off for a certain period of time.
-Many times the duty cycle is required so a device may pass the EXCESSIVE temperatures in ME EQUIPMENT test in sub-clauses 11.1.1 & 11.1.2 so not to exceed the limits of the test requirements.
+Many times the duty cycle is required, so a device may pass the EXCESSIVE temperatures in the ME EQUIPMENT test in sub-clauses 11.1.1 & 11.1.2 so as not to exceed the limits of the test requirements.

 If you have questions about this topic or need help with compliance to the IEC 60601 series of Standards, you can email Leo Eisner (http://bit.ly/ConnectwithLeo) directly at Leo@EisnerSafety.com or call Leo at +1-(503)-244-6151.
 He is the owner and founder of Eisner Safety Consultants (http://bit.ly/LeoEisner).